SemParser: A Semantic Parser for Log Analysis: Introduction

 Secondly, the \textit{semantics within a message} should be noticed.
-Traditional parsers regard each parameter as a meaningless character string, but some parameters contain specific meaning within the log message.
+While humans seldomly use digits or character strings (e.g., 949e1227) in communication, parameters in the log message are important with specific meaning.
+Unfortunately, syntax-based parsers regard each parameter as a meaningless character string.
 Intuitively, a parameter in a log is used to specify another technical concept in the log.
-For example, from the first log in Figure~\ref{fig:difference}, it is known that the token ``949e1227'' refers to another token ``cell'', so ``949e1227'' is a cell ID.
-In this way, exploiting such intra-message semantics will aid the understanding of parameters.
+For example, from the first log in Figure~\ref{fig:difference}, we understand that the token ``949e1227'' refers to another token ``cell'', so ``949e1227'' is a cell ID.
+In this way, exploiting such intra-message semantics benefits the understanding of parameters.

-Thirdly, the \textit{relations between logs} are missing.
-All previous parsers process each log message independently, ignoring the inter-message correlation between logs.
+Thirdly, the \textit{semantics between messages} are missing.
+All previous parsers process each log message independently, ignoring the inter-message relation between logs.
 However, historical logs can provide domain knowledge of a parameter, helping resolve the implicit semantics of the same parameter in subsequent logs.
 In Figure~\ref{fig:difference}, though the second log does not explicitly disclose the semantics of parameter ``949e1227'', we know it refers to a cell based on the historical information provided in the first log.
+As parameters rarely appear in daily language, mining semantics from log messages is distinct from understanding common language.